kkoomen/sticky/README.md

-# Sticky
+# Sticky | The way it should be

 Some sticky elements may contain content that doesn't fit within the viewport height.
-This script alters the behavior of sticky elements by making them sticky at the bottom, instead of the top, when needed.
-An element will be sticky once the user reached the bottom of the element, but only when it expands the viewport height.
-Otherwise it will use the default `position: sticky;` behavior.
+This script implements a sticky sidebar the way it should by setting a maximum height, overflow and scrolls the sidebar along with the content.

 Why?
-Well if the content is expanding the viewport and it is sticky then a user never ever will see the bottom content within the element.
+Well if the content is expanding the viewport and it is sticky then a user never ever will see the bottom content within the element unless the user reaches the end of the page.

 ## Usage